TL;DR

 At the very tips of these shoelaces are protective caps called telomeres.

 Every time a cell divides, these telomeres get a tiny bit shorter.
-It's a natural part of aging.
+It's a natural part of ageing.
 Chronic stress, however, dramatically speeds up this process.
 It's like running with your shoelaces dragging on rough pavement—they fray and shorten much faster.

 What causes this?